London: Policing and crime

 Policing in Greater London, with the exception of the City of London, is provided by the Metropolitan Police ("The Met"), overseen by the mayor through the Mayor's Office for Policing and Crime (MOPAC).
 The Met is also referred to as Scotland Yard after the location of its original headquarters in a road called Great Scotland Yard in Whitehall.
 The City of London has its own police force – the City of London Police.
+First worn by Met police officers in 1863, the custodian helmet has been called a "cultural icon" and a "symbol of British law enforcement".
+Introduced by the Met in 1929, the blue police telephone box (the basis for the TARDIS in the television series Doctor Who) was once a common sight throughout London and regional cities in the UK.

 The British Transport Police are responsible for police services on National Rail, London Underground, Docklands Light Railway and Tramlink services.

 The Ministry of Defence Police is a special police force in London, which does not generally become involved with policing the general public.
+The UK's domestic counterintelligence service, MI5, is headquartered in Thames House on the north bank of the River Thames and the foreign intelligence service, MI6, is headquartered in the SIS Building on the south bank.

 Crime rates vary widely across different areas of London.
 Crime figures are made available nationally at Local Authority and Ward level.
-In 2015, there were 118 homicides, a 25.5% increase over 2014.
-The Metropolitan Police have made detailed crime figures, broken down by category at borough and ward level, available on their website since 2000.
+In 2015 there were 118 homicides, a 25.5 per cent increase over 2014.

 Recorded crime has been rising in London, notably violent crime and murder by stabbing and other means have risen.
 There were 50 murders from the start of 2018 to mid April 2018.
-Funding cuts to police in London are likely to have contributed to this, though other factors are also involved.
+Funding cuts to police in London are likely to have contributed to this, though other factors are involved.
+However, homicide figures fell in 2022 with 109 recorded for the year, and the murder rate in London is much lower than other major cities around the world.

 Geography

 Scope

 London, also known as Greater London, is one of nine regions of England and the top subdivision covering most of the city's metropolis.
-The City of London at its core once comprised the whole settlement, but as its urban area grew, the Corporation of London resisted attempts to amalgamate the City with its suburbs, causing "London" to be defined several ways.
+The City of London at its core once comprised the whole settlement, but as its urban area grew, the Corporation of London resisted attempts to amalgamate the city with its suburbs, causing "London" to be defined several ways.

-Forty per cent of Greater London is covered by the London post town, in which 'LONDON' forms part of postal addresses.
+Forty percent of Greater London is covered by the London post town, in which 'London' forms part of postal addresses.
 The London telephone area code (020) covers a larger area, similar in size to Greater London, although some outer districts are excluded and some just outside included.
 The Greater London boundary has been aligned to the M25 motorway in places.